 After surgery, there is much less risk of experiencing problems during pregnancy and during childbirth.
 There are also fewer miscarriages and stillbirths than in women with obesity who have not had surgery and weight loss.

-Kids born after mom’s surgery are LESS at risk of being affected by obesity later, due to activation of certain genes during fetal growth.
-There is also less risk of needing a C section.
+Kids born after mom’s surgery are LESS at risk of being affected by obesity later, due to the activation of certain genes during fetal growth.
+There is also less risk of needing a C-section.

 How long after weight loss surgery will I have to be from work?